Gautala Autramghat Sanctuary

 The Gautala Autramghat Wildlife Sanctuary is a protected area of Maharashtra state, India.
-It lies in the Satmala and Ajantha hill ranges of the Western Ghats, and administratively is in Aurangabad District and Jalgaon District.
+It lies in the Satmala and Ajanta hill ranges of the Western Ghats, and administratively is in Aurangabad District and Jalgaon District.
 The wildlife sanctuary was established in 1986 in an existing reserved forest area.

 It covers a total area of 26061.19 ha with Reserved Forest Areas of 19706 ha. in Aurangabad and 6355.19 ha. in Jalgaon.
 Its name comes the nearby village of Gautala, which was itself named after Gautam Rishi, a Hindu ascetic mentioned in the Ramcharitmanas.

 Inside the dense forest there is lake called gautala where some people used to be live and cattle grazing from which the place and forest named gautala Gau (Cow).

 Wildlife

 There are many species of animals like reptiles, mammals, and insects found here.
 More than 240 various bird species live here including Spoonbill, Peafowl, and Crane.
 In sanctuary areas, there are also many ancient temples, caves, lakes, and waterfalls which are attracted by tourists.
 The wildlife is well protected by the Maharashtra government, announced this place as a sanctuary established in 1986.